etjoy82/Recursive-Intelligence-Expansion/README.md

 ---

-<h1 id="navigating-the-concepts-of-recursive-intelligence-expansion">🧭 Navigating the Concepts of Recursive-Intelligence-Expansion</h1>
+<h1 id="navigating-the-concepts-of-recursive-intelligence-expansion">🧭 How to Navigate Recursive-Intelligence-Expansion</h1>

 The concepts you've just encountered aren’t just ideas—they’re **functional tools**.
 RIEM{} is a **modular epistemic system**: recursive, ethical, and collaborative.
 It moves through loops, not conclusions; it grows through contradiction, not avoidance.